gsmll/systems-server-project/DEVLOG.md

 # DEVLOG (Latest - Oldest)
+## Devlog for January 11th 2022
+This is the second formally written devlog for the Hangman project.

+### Gabriel
+I Finished up the base hangman game, adding a lose condition and word + character guess saving and display.
+I also fixed the character and word guess check mechanics as they were buggy.

+Started to port hangman to client.
+Server now sends word to client when game starts.
+Now just need to add turn based gameplay across clients.

 ## Devlog for January 10th 2022
 This is the first formally written devlog for the Hangman project.